 Folding bikes are icons of sustainable transportation, and of great personal interest to me.
-We grew up in the transport-deficient London suburbs, and a folding bike was very handy.
-My Dad had a couple of Raleigh RSW folders with small balloon tyres in the 1970s (see left) – they were too heavy, folded badly, and not really very workable.
+We grew up in the transport-deficient south-east London suburbs, and a folding bike was very handy.
+My Dad had a couple of Raleigh RSW folders with small balloon tyres in the 1970s (see right) – they were too heavy, folded badly, and not really very workable.
 I snapped the front fork on a grey 3speed one.
 I also had a purple Raleigh 18 as a teenager in the 1970s.
 We also had a Bickerton, the extremely lightweight 1970s aluminium bike that tended to bend under stress, collapse, and even break under duress (left).
 I inherited that one, and broke it in the 1990s.

 Since 1995 I have had an R&M Birdy (photo right, my one).
 I bought one of the very first Birdys, and now own a current model as well.
 The point of all of these bikes was to allow some degree of portability and thus more flexible use.
 In the rather small world of folding bike enthusiasts, there is a never-ending search for the ‘gold standard’ – a bike that weighs very little, rides comfortably and fast, and folds up nicely so you can store it easily in a building, on a bus, train or in a car.